PoisotLab/ms_straight_lines/manuscript.md

 suggested that describing food webs was a necessity [@SeibCado18; @McCa07].
 To this end, a first step is to come up with an estimate for the number of existing trophic interactions $L$, through sampling or otherwise.
 Although both $L$ and
-$S$ can be couunted in nature, the sampling of interactions is orders of magnitude more difficult than the sampling of species [@Jord16a; @Jord16].
+$S$ can be counted in nature, the sampling of interactions is orders of magnitude more difficult than the sampling of species [@Jord16a; @Jord16].
 As a result, we have far more information about $S$.
 In fact, the distribution of species richness across the world is probably the most frequently observed and